National Home Insurance Authority

 Standards for Inclusion

-Inclusion in this directory is determined by whether a service category operates within the regulated framework of residential property insurance in the United States.
+Inclusion in this network is determined by whether a service category operates within the regulated framework of residential property insurance in the United States.
 The National Association of Insurance Commissioners (NAIC) model laws and state-adopted insurance codes define the primary regulatory perimeter.
 Service categories qualify when they correspond to a licensed activity, a defined coverage line, or a recognized market mechanism under those frameworks.

 Three structural tests govern inclusion: